openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/installation.rst

     tox devenv venv/otx -e pre-merge
     source venv/otx/bin/activate

-Then you may change code and all fixes will be directly applied to the editable package
+Then you may change code, and all fixes will be directly applied to the editable package.

 **************
 Run unit tests